JuleeRoy/SnabTech/README.md

 - **Home Content:** Rich content providing valuable information and resources.

 - **Footer:** A footer section with contact information and quick links for seamless navigation.
+-
+**Registration Form:** A user-friendly registration form allowing users to sign up for SnabbTech services.

 ## Technologies Used